Treaty Trader & Investor Visas and Visas for Australians in Specialty Occupations

 Generally not required

-You must schedule an appointment for your visa interview, generally, at the U.S. Embassy or Consulate in the country where you live.
-You may schedule your interview at any U.S. Embassy or Consulate, but be aware that it may be difficult to qualify for a visa outside of your place of permanent residence.
+You must schedule an appointment for your visa interview, generally, at the U.S. embassy or consulate in the country where you live.
+You may schedule your interview at any U.S. embassy or consulate, but be aware that it may be difficult to demostrate that you qualify for a visa outside of your place of permanent residence.

 Wait times for interview appointments vary by location, season, and visa category, so you should apply for your visa early.
 Review the interview wait time for the location where you will apply: